rtrlib/rpki-read/Setup.md

 ### run

-To the backend process run the following command chain, replace respective addresses and ports as needed:
+For the backend process run the following command chain, replace respective addresses and ports as needed:

 ```